ascellahost/ascellav3/README.md

 # Ascella (to the clouds)

-This is Ascella but fully rewritten to work with the Cloudflare ecosystem
+This is Ascella but fully rewritten to work with the [Cloudflare ecosystem](https://cloudflare.com/), using workers, D1, R2 & KV.

 Here is a simple flow chart: